woutdenolf/spectrocrunch/README.rst

 Distribution website: https://pypi.python.org/pypi/SpectroCrunch

-Guidelines for contributors and project managers can be found in tools/README.rst
+Pull requests must be done on the develop branch.
+More guidelines for contributors and project managers can be found in tools/README.rst

 +------------+--------------------------+---------------------------+
 |            | Master                   | Develop                   |